dfrnoch/react-auth-template/README.md

 # Vite + React + Typescript + Windi

-## Base template with autentication handling and routing
+## Base template with authentication handling and routing

 This is from our Hackathon project, so I decided to create this template from it.